 Until Jesus, Judaism had always been a tribal religion of the Jewish people.
 But Christianity is not tribal, it is universal.
 Almost immediately after Jesus death, the Apostles took Jesus’ message to non-Jewish areas of the Mediterranean.
 What caused this dramatic shift?
 The History of Continuing Creation tells us that Jesus was physically located in a time and a place that was a true cultural crossroads, trade route, and ethnic melting pot.
 There were cross-currents of Greek, Roman, Jewish, Babylonian, Persian, Phoenician, and Egyptian civilizations.
 Jesus could see that all people – even the generally loathed Samaritans — were oppressed by the Romans, and all were the same “in the eyes of God.”

 An Interesting Side-note: A few modern scholars suggest Jesus may have learned his compassion in India.
 The argument says that the Three Wise Men were Buddhists from India.
 They arrived in Palestine not when Jesus was a newborn, but when Jesus was a young teenager.
 Perhaps they did this because they saw Jesus as the newly reincarnated Dalai Lama.
 They then took Jesus back with them to India, using the well-traveled Spice route or Silk route.
 In India, Jesus first studied Buddhism, and then preached it there until he returned to Palestine at around the age of thirty.
 The argument continues that Jesus did not die on the cross, but was resuscitated at the last minute by his followers.
 (Hence the empty tomb.)
 Then, Jesus, now a fugitive from Roman law, escaped by returning to India, where he preached until he died a natural death as an old man.
 Today, there is in fact a ‘tribe’ in Kashmir who claim descent from “Issa” (Jesus) and who have records of his preaching for many years in the pacifist, sharing tradition.
 There is even a tomb there that is said to hold Jesus’ remains, along with his alleged footprints carved in stone, complete with the marks of nails.
-(Was Jesus a Buddhist Monk,?
+(See, “Was Jesus a Buddhist Monk,”?
 BBC Documentary, 12/1/2011.)
-While this is an interesting tale, the evidence seems flimsy to Followers of G>O>D. In any case, it does not change the content of Jesus’ teaching in Palestine, which remains the basis for Christianity.
+While this is an interesting tale, the evidence seems flimsy to Co-Creators in Continuing Creation.
+In any case, it does not change the content of Jesus’ teaching in Palestine, which remains the basis for Christianity.

-The Craft of G>O>D> says: Love may be more expansive than resources are.
+The Craft of Continuing Creation also says: Love may be more expansive than resources are.
 As a practical matter, however, our giving of love is limited by our resources of time, energy, and wealth.
 To have strong effect, the resources we devote to sending out love must be husbanded and concentrated.
 Thus, we spend (or should spend) much more time and effort showering love on our family and close friends than we do on strangers living on the other side of the world.

-More Radical Love Your Enemies
+Even More Radical Love: Love Your Enemies

 Yet, Jesus goes still further.
 He not only teaches his followers to love their neighbors, but also to love their enemies: